Located in Santa Cruz, CA.

 moment.).

-18) Newer 2nd battery is hooked up to a small
+18) Newer 2nd battery is hooked.
+It can be hooked to a small

 pure sine wave inverter, 700 watts peak.
 (The Amazon advertisement for